PawelMajew/SPI_WS2812B-FRDM-KL05Z-GAME/README.md

 # SPI_WS2812B-FRDM-KL05Z-GAME
-Written by Paweł Majewski in 2021.

 Project of a simple game in C using led WS2812B and microcontroller FRDM-KL03Z.

+Written by Paweł Majewski in 2022.
+Last changes 10/02/2022